insertokername/custom-authlib/docs/client/oauth2.rst

     >>> token = restore_previous_token_from_database()
     >>> new_token = client.refresh_token(token_endpoint, refresh_token=token.refresh_token)

-Authlib can also refresh a new token automatically when requesting resources.
+insertokname-authlib can also refresh a new token automatically when requesting resources.
 This is done by passing a ``update_token`` function when constructing the client instance::